naninovel/docs/docs/guide/compatibility.md

 ## Unity Version

-Supported Unity versions range: `2022.3.61 - 6000.0`
+Supported Unity versions: `6.0` and `6.3` LTS releases (with the latest patches).

-Only LTS releases in the range are supported.
-Any issues with the future Unity releases will be addressed in the next Naninovel releases.
-Compatible Unity versions for past releases are specified in the [release notes](https://pre.naninovel.com/releases).
+Non-LTS (tech, beta, and alpha) releases are not supported.
+Any issues with future Unity releases will be addressed in the next Naninovel versions.
+Compatible Unity versions for past releases are listed in the [release notes](https://pre.naninovel.com/releases).

 ## Platforms